New Year’s Restitution – You’re Gonna Pay It

 Your brain gives some sort of BS excuse to your sub as to why it only made it twice this week.
 You say something like this to yourself: “I was tired this week.
 I worked hard.
 At least I made it twice, maybe two times is enough.”
 Because we do not like to struggle internally, aka schizophrenia, our brain and our sub will come to an agreement and settle on “two days a week is good.”

 You just cut your time in the gym in half.
 This gives you less aerobic euphoria and allows you to eat a few extra items each week to fill the void.
 Your brain is getting pissed that your sub is letting this happen but it’s forced to agree and deal with it.

 One week, you’ve had enough.
 You’re tired of being sore, you’re hungry, you got work to do or some lame shit you come up with, and you quit.
 You just don’t go to the gym that week.

-Your brain tries to convince the sub “Hey man, we said we were gonna exercise more in 2015, we did.
-We worked out 21 times in 2015, we worked out 12 times in 2014 and the year is not over yet.” they have no choice but to come to an agreement and let you quit.
+Your brain tries to convince the sub: “Hey man, we said we were gonna exercise more in 2015, we did.
+We worked out 21 times in 2015; we worked out 12 times in 2014 and the year is not over yet.”
+They have no choice but to come to an agreement and let you quit.

 Your brain will fight you to stay comfortable.
-At first, you had to really work hard to get the sub to win and keep you in the gym, but after time, you’ve managed to create a winning strategy that you implement each day.
+At first, you had to really work hard to get the sub to win and keep you in the gym, but over time, you’ve managed to create a winning strategy that you implement each day.

 However, let’s talk about the sacrifices.
 In order to spend time exercising, you must take time away from some activity you used to do to fill that time.
-The time doesn’t go away, it’s still there.
+The time doesn’t go away.
+It’s still there.
 You just have a different occupance in that time.